 1. Reduce 2.
 Reuse 3.
 Recycle.

 And it has to be in this order.
 The first two are at first glance simple but also tricky, because today’s economy works in such a way that we are all trying to sell each other more stuff.

 Regarding recycling – we have recycled metals for centuries, paper and glass for quite a while too, because these materials are technically and energetically well suited for a circular process which is nowadays established and also works commercially.
 Today, plastic recycling is technically a downcycling, meaning you can make park benches out of transparent plastic bottles and not vice versa.
 It is a one-way process.
-The problem is we drink much more from plastic bottles than we sit on park benches, so we should look to make these of wood and iron to make the process circular again.
+But we produce much more plastic bottles than we can use for making park benches, which in my opinion should be made of natural wood and cast iron anyhow.

 Today’s recycling rate is in the low single digit percentage range.
 Increasing this number is good, but it’s not the salvation to the plastic pollution problem.
 With every piece of plastic not recycled you can only do two things: 1. burn it and at least get energy out of it (but for a high carbon-footprint price) or 2. put it on land and sea.